Itelina/Itelina.github.io/_posts/2014-3-3-Hello-World.md

 ![alt text](../images/Evenings.png "Analysis for Morning Traffic")

-So … if you are trying to stay away from crowded subway stations, avoid Midtown during rush hours!
-And all the other high traffic stations highlighted above.
+So … if you want to avoid smelly subway stations during commuting hours ... stay away from the stations above!
+Especially midtown.

 Happy commuting!!!